aicell-lab/ddls-course/content/course/ddls-2023/module-6/seminar.md

 ---
-title: "Seminar 6: TBD"
+title: "Seminar 6: Sampling alternative conformational states of transporters and receptors with AlphaFold2"
 linkTitle: "Seminar 6"
 date: '2023-08-26'
 weight: 20
 type: book
 ---

-This week, please read the paper: TBD.
+This week, please read the paper [Sampling alternative conformational states of transporters and receptors with AlphaFold2](https://elifesciences.org/articles/75751).

 ## Assignment